 HEADER AND FEATURED IMAGE CREDIT: Karl Hipolito.

-The images were used with permission from the owner.
+The images were used with the owner’s permission.
 The size and quality have been changed to suit the website’s requirements.

 Leave a Reply